-What began as an intention to produce hand printed textiles became a multi-year research project into a visual tool / process / system for marking decisions.
-It has distinct chapters, as it has distinct incarnations : artisan business, craft that produces paintings, and, now, a reach toward something mathematical.
+What began as a project to produce hand printed textiles became multi-year research into a visual tool / process / system for using pattern formation to mark decisions.
+The research has distinct chapters, as it has distinct incarnations : artisan business, craft that produces paintings, and, now, a reach toward something mathematical.

 Reading math papers

 It's had other names, including Infinite Stripes and Embodied Algorithms.
-The former, Infinite Stripes, now refers to a collection of textiles, the latter, Embodied Algorithms, is the communication game / activity version.
+The former, Infinite Stripes, referred originally to a collection of textiles and then became a way to think about the odd idea of using segments to create a potentially endless stripe; the latter, Embodied Algorithms, became the name of the communication game / activity version.

 They can also be used as the communication game, Embodied Algorithms.